yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an `identifier` attribute of type `dns` was included, the IdO MUST validate
+If an `identifier` object of type `dns` was included, the IdO can add the
-the `cname-map` entry in the configuration at this point in the flow.
-At the
-minimum, the IdO MUST verify that both DNS names are syntactically valid, to
-prevent a malicious NDC from injecting arbitrary data into a DNS zone file.

-Following this validation, the IdO can add the CNAME records to its
+CNAME records to its zone, e.g.:
-zone:

 ~~~
    abc.ndc.ido.example.
 CNAME abc.ndc.example.